Oklahoma Shared Clinical and Translational Resources

-The Oklahoma Clinical and Translational Science Institute at the University of Oklahoma Health Sciences Center is the academic home of the Oklahoma Shared Clinical and Translational Resources.
+The Oklahoma Clinical and Translational Science Institute (OCTSI) at the University of Oklahoma Health Sciences Center is the academic home of the Oklahoma Shared Clinical and Translational Resources (OSCTR).

 Overview of the OCTSI and OSCTR

 Oklahoma consistently ranks in the bottom 10% of the 50 states for the health of its population.
-We have a high prevalence of arthritis, diabetes, obesity, cardiovascular disease and autoimmune disorders.
-Additionally, we also have a high prevalence of pre-term pregnancies, preventable hospitalizations and smoking.
+We have a high prevalence of arthritis, diabetes, obesity, cardiovascular disease, and autoimmune disorders.
+We also have a high prevalence of pre-term pregnancies, preventable hospitalizations, and smoking.
 Contributing to this rank is that approximately 36% of our population lives in rural areas with limited access to routine health care and specialists.
-With this large percentage of rural and traditionally underserved Oklahomans, the majority of our population has not previously been involved in patient-oriented investigations, thereby limiting access to novel therapies.
+With this large percentage of rural and traditionally underserved Oklahomans, most of our population has not previously been involved in patient-oriented investigations, limiting access to novel therapies.

 The Oklahoma Shared Clinical and Translational Resource (OSCTR) was formed to: